-Of course, we are not teachers in an ordinary way, but we would like to briefly state everything we have discussed above to show what benefits and flaws the wallet has.
+Of course, we are not teachers in an ordinary way, but we would like to briefly state everything we have discussed in the Trezor review to show what benefits and flaws the wallet has.

 Let's start with the pros of the wallet:

 It has a clear screen.
-Trezor One has a clear and convenient screen for maximum comfort;
+Trezor has a clear and convenient screen for maximum comfort;

 Great protection.
-Trezor Model T is considered one of the most reliable hardware wallets in the world; it is regularly tested and improved;
+The wallet is considered one of the most reliable hardware wallets in the world; it is regularly tested and improved;

 Exchange trading.
 You can quickly start trading through your wallet.